 \subsection{Arabic Poetry}

-The Arabic Poetry corpus is the oldest and the most prominent form of Ancient Arabic poetry available today~\cite{Alhazmi2018}.
-The corpus contains over 58,000 poems that extend from the 6$^{th}$ century to the present day.
-This is combined with a song lyrics corpus, known as \emph{Habibi}, which is the first Arabic song lyrics corpus collected by~\cite{El-Haj2020}.
-This source comprises more than 30,000 Arabic song lyrics in 6 Arabic dialects for singers from 18 Arabic countries.
-The lyrics are segmented into more than 500,000 song verses with more than 3.5 million words.
+The Arabic Poetry corpus is the oldest and the most prominent form of Ancient Arabic poetry that is accessible today~\cite{Alhazmi2018}.
+The corpus has over 58,000 poems composed in the 6$^{th}$ century.
+This was combined with a song lyrics corpus, known as \emph{Habibi}, which is the first Arabic song lyrics corpus collected by~\cite{El-Haj2020}.
+This source comprises more than 30,000 Arabic song lyrics in 6 Arabic dialects by singers from 18 Arab countries.
+The lyrics were segmented into more than 500,000 verses having 3.5 million words.